Zorium/zorium/README.md

 #### z.router.add()

-Variables will be passed into the component constructor
+Variables will be passed into the component constructor.
+pathTransform will be called if provided, and may return a promise.
+If the path returned by pathTransform differs from the original route, a redirect to the new route will occur.

 CoffeeScript